 - Plaintiff win for Genesis Microchip, in which he was responsible for obtaining an injunction against the entire LCD controller product line of MStar Semiconductor.

-In addition to the work he does for his clients, Alex is regularly asked to speak about intellectual property issues at conferences and other events around the globe.
+Alex is regularly asked to speak about intellectual property issues at conferences and other events around the globe.

 Prior to joining Oblon, Alex was the Co-Chair of the Intellectual Property Group and the Chair of the International Trade Commission Practice of another large international law firm.